1971 Dixie 500: Race report

-Elmo Langley received the last-place finish due to an engine issue on lap 36 of 328, while Richard Petty defeated Bobby Allison by 2 car lengths in front of 22500 live spectators.
+Richard Petty defeated Bobby Allison by 2 car lengths in front of 22500 spectators.
 Five cautions slowed the race for 48 laps; making the race last three hours and fifty-two minutes in length.
-Buddy Baker qualified for the pole position with a speed of 155.796 mph, while the average racing speed was 129.061 mph.
+Buddy Baker qualified for the pole position with a speed of 155.796 mph, while the average speed was 129.061 mph.

 Dave Marcis had problems with his vehicle's suspension on lap 38 while Raymond Williams' vehicle had a faulty transmission on lap 40.
-Dub Simpson blew his vehicle's engine on lap 60.
+Dub Simpson blew his engine on lap 60.
 Ed Negre wrecked his vehicle's transmission on lap 62.
 Coo Coo Marlin would over-exhaust his engine on lap 82 while Charlie Roberts did the same thing on lap 90.
 The suspension on Neil Castles' vehicle stopped working on lap 92.
 Bill Dennis' vehicle had some serious vibration issues on lap 131 while Paul Tyler's engine blew on lap 149.
 Further engine problems occurred on lap 231 with Buddy Baker, lap 249 with Pete Hamilton, lap 264 with Earl Brooks, and lap 302 with Bobby Brack.

-Friday Hassler gets his third top six finish in a row less than a month after driving the Junior Johnson Chevy to victory at Bristol in relief of Charlie Glotzbach.
+Friday Hassler got his third top six finish in a row less than a month after driving the Junior Johnson Chevy to victory at Bristol in relief of Charlie Glotzbach.

-Richard Petty officially became a millionaire after this race; bringing his career earnings to approximately $1,000,000 ($ when adjusted for inflation).
+Richard Petty officially became a millionaire after this race; bringing his career earnings to over $1,000,000 ($ when adjusted for inflation).
 This would be the last time a driver won 5 races in a row, in any series, until 2009 when Ron Hornaday won five in a row in the 2009 NASCAR Camping World Truck Series season.
-Petty's five consecutive wins during the 1971 NASCAR Winston Cup Series season is considered to be the equivalent of Sebastian Vettel winning nine races in a row at the end of the 2013 Formula One World Championship.
 Dick Poling would retire from the NASCAR Cup Series after finishing in 26th place during this race.

-Notable crew chiefs who fully participated in the race were Junie Donlavey, Harry Hyde, Dale Inman, Vic Ballard, Lee Gordon, and John Green.
+Notable crew chiefs who in the race were Junie Donlavey, Harry Hyde, Dale Inman, Vic Ballard, Lee Gordon, and John Green.

-The race car drivers still had to commute to the races using the same stock cars that competed in a typical weekend's race through a policy of homologation (and under their own power).
-This policy was in effect until roughly 1975.
-By 1980, NASCAR had completely stopped tracking the year model of all the vehicles and most teams did not take stock cars to the track under their own power anymore.